timvandermeij/mobile-radio-tomography/README.md

 The trajectory mission sets up an unmanned aerial vehicle (UAV) and directs it to move and rotate within its environment.
 The script supports various mission types and simulation modes.
-You can run it using the ArduPilot simulator using the following commands:
+You can run it using the ArduPilot simulator with the following command:

     $ sim vehicle.sh -v ArduCopter --map
     [...wait until the simulator is set up, after "GPS lock at 0 meters"...]
     STABILIZE> script mission.scr

-This starts up the mission with default settings from `settings.json`.
+This starts the mission with default settings from `settings.json`.
 The ArduPilot simulator provides an overhead map showing the copter's position.
 The mission monitor has a map in memory that shows objects in the environment during simulation as well as detected points from a distance sensor.
 It also provides a 3D viewer of the simulated objects.